stevenrskelton/stevenrskelton.github.io/_pages/about.md

 - **Experience**:
   - **6 years financial services** consulting for Bay Street companies such as Gluskin Sheff + Associates, Dundee Wealth Management, and Home Trust.
   - **8 years e-commerce** for Walmart Canada, leading technical development of the website and API for mobile clients.
-- **Communication**: technology evangelist, ways of working, and skills development.
+- **Communication**: technology evangelist, ways of working, skills development.
 - **Proactive**: architectural runway, enterprise best practices, industry awareness.
-- **Cloud**: scaling, resilient, secure, CAP and 95th percentile.
 - **R&D**: benefit analysis, feasibility, integration strategies, adoption timelines.
+- **Security**: audits, integrations, CAP-based data strategies, end-to-end encryption.
-- **Data**: algorithms, caching, serialization, read-write asymmetry, low latency streams.
+- **Data**: algorithms, caching, API efficiency, serialization, read-write asymmetry, low-latency streams.
-- **Security**: audits, integrations, encryption management.
+- **Cloud**: scaling, resiliency, cost-mitigation, and 95th percentile.

 ## TradeAudit Mobile App

-TradeAudit is a mobile app for iOS/Android targeting anyone using Twitter for stock trading ideas or recommendations.
+TradeAudit is a mobile app for iOS/Android targeting anyone using Twitter for stock trading ideas or investment recommendations.
 This financial side of Twitter is colloquially referred to as “fintwit”, _ie: Financial Twitter_, and is popular with a range of people from individuals managing their own money to hustlers trying to get rich quickly.

 Twitter supports a feature called “cashtags” where users can represent stock ticker symbols within Tweets using a dollar sign, for example `$spy` represents the `SPDR S&P 500 ETF`.
-The TradeAudit mobile app allows Tweets made about stocks (with or without cashtags) to be recorded, tracked via live stock exchange prices, and aggregated to create historical performance records for Twitter accounts.
+The TradeAudit mobile app allows Tweets made about stocks (with or without cashtags) to be recorded, tracked via live exchange prices, and aggregated to create historical performance records for Twitter accounts.

 <p style="font-size:larger;font-weight:bold;text-align:center;">
   See <a href="https://tradeaudit.app" target="_blank" title="TradeAudit Mobile App">https://tradeaudit.app</a> for more
 </p>

-While the app is a closed-source, I have tried to create meaningful documentation around the technology, design, and business environment TradeAudit will operate in on this blog using the [tradeaudit tag](https://www.stevenskelton.ca/tags/#tradeaudit).
+While the app is a closed-source, it is a meaningful source for documentation around the technology, design, and business environment TradeAudit will operate in.
+All posts about TradeAudit on this blog will include the [tradeaudit](https://www.stevenskelton.ca/tags/#tradeaudit) tag.

 ## Public Github Repositories

-<p style="font-size:small;margin-left:10px;">(Polymer Web Components is a deprecated framework, as all meaningful functionality is now Browser native.)</p>
+<p style="font-size:small;margin-left:10px;">(Polymer Web Components is a deprecated framework, as all meaningful functionality is now browser native.)</p>

 <div style="display:flex;flex-wrap:wrap;-webkit-flex-wrap:wrap;list-style:none;padding-inline-start:0px;">